OpenClaw Integration Guide

 "Check my WAIaaS wallet balance"

-OpenClaw will use the waiaas-quickstart skill to query the daemon and return your balance.
+OpenClaw will use the registered tools (plugin method) or the waiaas-quickstart skill (skill method) to query the daemon and return your balance.

 Troubleshooting